 Businesses and individuals are increasingly using ‘cloud’ services.
 These mega data-centres store almost everything we do online; including our web searches, our social media posts and our online statements.

-Each year, the electronic industry - one of the world’s largest and fastest growing - generates up to 41 million tonnes of e-waste from goods such as computers and smart phones.
+Each year, the electronic industry – one of the world’s largest and fastest growing – generates 9 million tonnes of e-waste from goods such as computers, mobile phones and tablets.

 When it comes to communication, whether it’s electronic or traditional mediums, consumers must be informed about the environmental impacts of those activities.